grate-driver/grate/Vertex-Shader-ISA.md

 There's no branching what-so-ever in the instruction set.
 Instead, predicated operations as well as normal ALU operations are used.
 This means that all loops must be unrolled, among other things.

-Vertex processor has 32 local vec4 registers, 16 input vec4 attribute registers, 256 input vec4 uniform registers, 32 output vec4 registers, 2 condition registers.
+Vertex processor has 32 local vec4 registers, 16 input vec4 attribute registers, 256 input vec4 uniform registers, 32 output vec4 registers, 2 condition registers, 4 address registers.
 Maximum size of vertex program is 256 VLIW instructions.

 ### See also